 During the flight phase, the leg is essentially off the ground which means that the foot moves freely in the air.
-Due to a combination of compliance inherent in the hydraulics, the rigid body dynamics of the system and the speed of motion required means that during the point to point motion the leg will oscillate if a simple proportional only or PD control loop is applied.
+The lack of any external force, the speed of the motion and the compliance of hydraulic systems means that during the point to point motion the leg will oscillate.

-In order to remove these unwanted oscillations we develop and apply a novel controller with Closed Loop Signal Shaping, CLSS [26].
-In short, CLSS uses a signal shaper, such as Zero Vibration and Derivative (ZVD) [27], in the forward path of conventional feedback controller.
+In order to remove these unwanted oscillations external damping will be imposed using the concept of Closed Loop Signal Shaping, CLSS [29].
+In short, CLSS uses a signal shaper, such as Zero Vibration and Derivative (ZVD) [30], in the forward path of conventional feedback controller.
 This architecture is shown in Fig. 9.

-For these experiments, the articulated leg was lifted off the ground.
-The initial displacements of the upper actuator cylinders were selected such that the foot was vertically below the hip joint and the leg was not close to any kinematic limit i.e. fully extended.
+For this experiments, the articulated leg was lifted off the ground.
+The initial displacements of the upper actuator cylinders were selected such that the foot was vertically below the hip joint and the leg was not close to any kinematic limit, the lower actuator was fixed at a stretched out position to maximise the effect of the leg inertia.